 • 36″ x 48″

-If possible, please choose pre-stretched frames such as the ones shown below.
-Alternately, you could you use art panels (cheaper).
+If possible, please choose pre-stretched frames such as these.
+Alternatively and economically, you can use art panels.